Soul Music Genre – Soul Music Records and Soul Music Full of Emotion and History

 Genres of Soul Music and Variations

-Neo Soul
+Northern Soul and Neo Soul

-Psychedelic, Uptown & Urban Soul
+Psychedelic, Uptown and Urban Soul

 Well-Known Soul Musicians and Bands

-The Supremes and The Miracles made the Motown sound world-famous.
+Soul bands and the Motown sound

 Soul Today – Modern Bands, Singers and Digital Media

-Modern Artists
+Modern artists

 Soul for Events & Booking a Soul Band